 When we consider the differences between DVI-I and DVI-D cables, then I and D stand for the integrated and digital respectively.

 DVI-D are common types of cables that are available frequently and packed with computer monitors.
 DVI-D cables generate a direct digital link from the source to the display source.
 This happens mainly with the graphics card in an LCD, LED or PC screen.
 With the DVI-D cable, it is possible to avail a high-quality image on the monitor that delivers faster functionality than the analog VGA cable.
-For such reasons, numerous PC experts focus using a DVI-D cable rather than VGA cable.
+For such reasons, numerous PC experts focus on using a DVI-D cable rather than VGA cable.

 The function of DVI-I cable is similar to DVI-D cable.
 But it is available with an added advantage.
-It is the benefit of DVI-I cable can identify both analog and digital signals.
+It is the benefit of DVI-I cable that can identify both analog and digital signals.
 But, there is one limitation of this cable.
 It can transfer signals of the same type, like analog to analog and digital to digital without needs of special conversion device.
 Most of the computer hardware and monitors usually do not consider a DVI-I cable.
 But they are available at most online retailers and electronic stores.

 How to Differentiate between DVI-I and DVI-D cables?

 If you will look at these cables, then at first glance it would be impossible to differentiate them apart.
 All these cables have the same color and they support the same design.
-Even the thickness of these cables is same.
+Even the thickness of these cables is the same.
 But there are some specific ways that can be considered in order to identify these cables.

 It is possible to figure out DVI-D cable easily.
 It is because this cable comprises two sets of 9 pins on the right side and one horizontal blade on the left side of the connector.
 Furthermore, the DVI-D cable is the only cable that can run this setup.
 Hence, it makes it easier to identify that if this is a DVI-D cable or not.
 However, the tricky part is to identify between DVI-A and DVI-I.

 The DVI-I cable comprises two sets of 9 pins in the connector, which is similar to the DVI-D cable.
-On the extreme left side of the connector, it consists a horizontal blade with 2 pins above and below it.
-On DVI-A connector, there is same placement and pattern of the pins and flat blade.
+On the extreme left side of the connector, it consists of a horizontal blade with 2 pins above and below it.
+On DVI-A connector, there is the same placement and pattern of the pins and flat blade.
 But rather than 2 sets of nine pins on the right side it has a single set of 8 pins followed by one set of 4 pins.
 In this case, the best way to differentiate between the two is to consider the uniform number of pins on the right part of the connector, which is a DVI-I cable.
 If there are scattered array of pins on the right part of the connector then it is a DVI-A cable.

 Quick Facts of Differences between DVI-I and DVI-D